-The length of the hose can be a prohibitive factor for an above ground pool vacuum.
-Before connecting the vacuum, measure the hose to make sure it reaches every corner of the pool.
+The length of the hose can be a prohibitive factor for an above-ground pool vacuum.
+Before connecting the vacuum, measure the hose of the pool cleaner to make sure it reaches every corner of the pool.
 If there is concern about the hose being too short, then consider purchasing an extra hose you can connect to extend the length.

 While robotic pool vacuums don’t rely on a hose for suction or pressure, some products have power cables that can present the same problem.
 Remember to check the length of the cord to make sure it’s appropriate for your pool before investing in that specific vacuum.

-Some pressure-side pool vacuums can climb walls, but these products aren’t suitable for above ground pools.
-This isn’t to say that pool vacuums with wall climbing features are a bad choice.
-In fact, they typically require high levels of traction and suction, which are also beneficial for cleaning the bottom of the pool.
-However, if they don’t make it up the wall of your above ground pool, this shouldn’t be a surprise.
+Some pressure-side pool vacuums can climb walls, but these products aren’t suitable for above-ground pools.
+This isn’t to say that pool vacuums with wall-climbing features are a bad choice.
+They typically require high levels of traction and suction, which are also beneficial for cleaning the bottom of the pool.
+However, if they don’t make it up the wall of your above-ground pool, this shouldn’t be a surprise.

-- Hose swivels help to prevent the hose from becoming tangled or kinked.
+- Hose swivels help to prevent the hose of the pool cleaner from becoming tangled or kinked.
 A kinked hose reduces the power of the vacuum.
 And, if a hose repeatedly kinks in the same spot, it can become torn or otherwise damaged.

 Q. How often should I vacuum my pool?

-You can vacuum the pool any time debris begins to accumulate at the bottom.
+You can vacuum the pool any time debris begins to accumulate at the bottom—for example, after there is a heavy storm or any inclement weather.
 For regular maintenance, plan to vacuum it at least once per week to help remove any excess dirt from the water.

 Q. Is it OK to leave a pool vacuum in the pool?

 It depends on the specific product.
-Some above ground pool vacuums are made to stay in the pool for an extended period of time, but generally, you should remove the vacuum after the pool is clean.
+Some above-ground pool vacuums are made to stay in the pool for an extended period, but generally, the vacuum should be removed after the pool is clean.
 Chemicals in the water can cause premature wear on the pool vacuum if it’s left in the water indefinitely.